 “You should never have an empty box.
 It should always have some kind of notification, like 'Your search results are empty.
 Try this instead.’
 You want to give them another thing to grab onto or a little signal to follow.”

-For example, if you’re designing a photo editing tool, you may put the crop and resize buttons near one another, or put the healing tool next to the eraser tool.
+For example, in a photo editing tool, put crop and resize buttons near each other, or place the healing tool next to the eraser tool.

 Instead, take Christine's advice: